 1. Use specialized software

 As mentioned earlier, construction has hundreds of moving parts.
-Trying to manage your resources without software is a tall order and costly errors are inevitable.
-Resource management solutions, like Bridgit Bench, provide customizations and industry-specific features that will help to simplify the complex process of resource planning.
+Managing your resources without software is a tall order, and costly errors are inevitable.
+Resource management solutions, like Bridgit Bench, provide customizations and industry-specific features that will help simplify the complex resource planning process.

 Bridgit Bench can help to manage milestones and project phases and lets you easily tie your resources to specific project phases.
 On top of that, resource management solutions will help you track your team’s skills and experience and provide insight into your workforce utilization rates to optimize your capacity planning, stay ahead of recruitment needs, and better understand the impact of future work.